The Scott model of PCF in univalent type theory: Introduction

-We work in intensional Martin-L\"of Type Theory with inductive types (including the empty $\mathsf{0}$, unit $\mathsf{1}$, natural numbers $\natt$, and identity types), $+$-, $\Sigma$- and $\Pi$-types, function and propositional extensionality and propositional truncation.
-We work predicatively, i.e.\ we do not assume propositional resizing.
-Although we do not need full univalence at any point, we emphasise the importance of the idea of truncation levels, which is fundamental to univalent type theory.
+We work in intensional Martin-L\"of Type Theory with inductive types (including the empty $\emptyt$, unit $\unitt$, natural numbers $\natt$, and identity types), $+$-, $\Sigma$- and $\Pi$-types.
+As usual, we simply write \(x=y\) for the identity type \(\Id_X(x,y)\), use \({\equiv}\) for the judgemental equality and write \({\simeq}\) for Voevodsky's notion of type equivalence.